Spring 2020 Tree, Shrub and Plant Sale

 Pick up your pre-ordered plants at Dodge Park in Sterling Heights.

-New this year!
-Place and pay for your order online.
+Place and pay for your order online. through the Blue Water Conservation District.

 Tree Sale Information